 A dog bolting through the door is a dangerous habit to keep.
 Always put your dog’s leash on before you go to the door.
-Train your pup to sit and stay while you open the door and invite them to follow when you both are ready to do so.
+Train your pup to sit and stay while you open the door and invite them to go through when you both are ready to do so.
 It is also good practice to establish a “wait” as soon as they have walked through the door, where your dog pauses to look for next actions provided by you.

-Provide plenty of safe and chew-approved toys for your puppy or dog.
-While chewing is normal you can redirect the behavior (and save your favorite shoes) by replacing items with an approved chew toy.
+Provide plenty of safe and chew-approved chew toys for your puppy or dog.
+While chewing is normal you can redirect the behavior (and save your favorite shoes) by putting your items away and having approved chew toys readily available.
 Be sure to reward your pet for finding a positive solution!
 Another tip is to schedule thirty minutes of exercise per day.
 This gives your pet a good physical outlet and by adding a puzzle toy session each day, they will also get the mental stimulation they need.

 7. Me! me! me!

 If your dog is displaying “attention seeking” behaviors, ignore them.
 Turn your back and don’t acknowledge your pet until they offer a different behavior.